madsobitsoe/CATITOR/README.md

 It supports colors and interactive cursor movement through ANSI-escape codes and is easily extendable.
 For instance implementing syntax highlighting would only be a matter of writing a series of `sed` expressions to parse code and inject the corresponding ANSI-escape codes at the appropriate places in the source code.

 A good development environment should help a programmer to reduce bugs.
 CATITOR achieves this by not allowing the user to add new lines of source, but only edit existing lines.
 The default edit is to delete the entire line, effectively removing any bugs that might be present in the line.
+CATITOR is an EDITOR not and ADDITOR.
+Adding new, potentially bug-ridden, LOC to your project is not possible with CATITOR.

 ## How does it work?
 When a file is visited, the entire file is split into lines and saved as separate files in a temporary directory.